grafana/grafana-operator/documentation/README.md

 ### Grafana deployments

-* [Grafana.yaml](../deploy/examples/Grafana.yaml): Installs Grafana using the default configuration and an Ingress if the `--openshift` flag is not provided.
-Suitable for Kubernetes and OpenShift.
+* [Grafana.yaml](../deploy/examples/Grafana.yaml): Installs Grafana using the default configuration and an Ingress or Route.
-* [GrafanaWithIngressHost.yaml](../deploy/examples/GrafanaWithIngressHost.yaml): Installs Grafana using the default configuration and an Ingress where the host is set for outside access.
-Only suitable for Kubernetes, setting the host on Ingresses is not permitted on OpenShift.
+* [GrafanaWithIngressHost.yaml](../deploy/examples/GrafanaWithIngressHost.yaml): Installs Grafana using the default configuration and an Ingress where the host is set for external access.
 * [ldap/Grafana.yaml](../deploy/examples/ldap/Grafana.yaml): Installs Grafana and sets up LDAP authentication.
 LDAP configuration is mounted from the configmap [ldap/ldap-config.yaml](../deploy/examples/ldap/ldap-config.yaml)

 ### Dashboards